merliin3007/fachpruefungsordnung/docs/language/ltml/text.md

 There are several text kinds (e.g., paragraph text), which are determined by where text occurs, but do not depend on node types.

-The text kind determines whether styling and enumerations within text are permitted, each, and may further extend text.
+The text kind determines whether styling, footnote references, and enumerations within text are permitted, each, and may further extend text.

-References and footnote references are always permitted.
+References are always permitted.

 ## Line breaks & Whitespace